brentscripts/brent-crystal-practice/README.md

-- 👋 Hi, I’m @brentscripts
+- 👋 Hi, I’m Brent @brentscripts
 - 👀 I’m interested in C# programming and web development.
 - 🌱 I’m currently learning Git, Docker, Blazor and ASP.NET Core Apps, Azure and Functional Programming.
 - 💞️ I’m open to feedback and discussions on my practice projects as I explore and grow in the world of software development.